Antrim Junior Hurling Championship: Group stage

-The 8 teams are divided into two groups of four.
-Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed at least three games.
+The 11 teams are divided into three groups of four or three.
+Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed at least two games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
-The top two teams in each group qualify for the knockout stage.

 Knockout stage

+The knockout stage has not been published yet.
+It is expected that there will be at least a semi-final and final stage.

-Semi-finals: The first and second-placed teams from both groups contest this round.
-The two winners from these games advance to the final.
+Semi-finals: The two winners from these games advance to the final.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions.

 Promotion

 At the end of the championship, the winning team is automatically promoted to the Antrim Intermediate Championship for the following season.